 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Poland economy - overview: Poland has pursued a policy of economic liberalization since 1990 and today stands out as a success story among transition economies.
 It is the only country in the European Union to avoid a recession through the 2008-2009 economic downturn.

-GDP per capita is still much below the EU average, but is similar to that of the three Baltic States.
+GDP per capita is still much below the EU average but is similar to that of the three Baltic States.
 Since 2004, EU membership and access to EU structural funds have provided a major boost to the economy.
-Unemployment is falling rapidly, though at roughly 9.7% in 2008, it remains above the EU average.
+Unemployment is falling rapidly, though, at roughly 9.7% in 2008, it remains above the EU average.
 In 2010, inflation reached 2.6%, more than the upper limit of the National Bank of Poland's target range, but climbed to 4.3% in 2011.

 Poland's economic performance could improve further if the country addresses some of the remaining deficiencies in its business environment.
-An inefficient commercial court system, a rigid labor code, bureaucratic red tape and persistent low-level corruption keep the private sector from performing up to its full potential.
+An inefficient commercial court system, a rigid labour code, bureaucratic red tape and persistent low-level corruption keep the private sector from performing up to its full potential.

 Rising demands to fund health care, education, and the state pension system present a challenge to the Poland Government's effort to hold the consolidated public sector budget deficit under 3.0% of GDP, a target which was achieved in 2007-08.